AdobeDocs/cloudmanager-api-docs/src/pages/tutorial/1-a-basic-webhook.md

 ## Registering the Webhook with Adobe I/O

-Now that you have your webhook running at a publicly accessible URL, you can register it with Adobe I/O. To do this, open the <a href="https://console.adobe.io/projects" target="_new">Adobe Developer Console</a> and open the Project you created in Step 0.
+Now that you have your webhook running at a publicly accessible URL, you can register it with Adobe I/O. To do this, open the [Adobe Developer Console](https://console.adobe.io/projects) and open the Project you created in Step 0.
 Click Add to Project and select Event.
 Select Cloud Manager and click Next.

 ![Select Event Types](img/event-select-event-types.png)